jrcauthen/jrcauthen.github.io/projects/proj-1.md

 {% include image.html image="projects/proj-1/24h_validation_training.png" %}

 Okay!
 That’s not awful!
-Validation accuracy is around ~98.7%, that might just work.
+We might be overfitting towards the end around epoch 8, but that could just be a result of the stochastic nature.
+Either way, validation accuracy is around ~98.7%, that might just work.
 Let's see how it works against the testing set - following the same routine as our training set:

 ```
 # initializing the test lists